MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/6-use-teams-prepare-summary.md

 6. Review the results.
 Observe how Copilot can tailor the same information differently for executive briefings versus team communications.
 Consider how this feature supports consistent yet audience-specific messaging.

-7. Note any suggested prompts that Copilot displayed.
+7. Observe any suggested prompts that Copilot displays.
 Feel free to submit any of them to see how Copilot can transform analytical insights into clear, shareable communications.